Maiden23/Credit-Score-Predictor/README.md

 Cluster assignments were used as pseudo-labels

-This allowed me to apply supervised learning methods on an originally unlabeled dataset
+Applied supervised learning methods on an originally unlabeled dataset

 ✅ 4.
 Model Training
 Trained the following supervised models on the KMeans-labeled data: